Genkunen/ProgramowanieObiektoweProjekt/README.md

 - Abstracting low-level Vulkan details such as synchronization away from render graph passes.

 ## Current State
-Simulation shows a variable number of objects being drawn and interacting with each other.
+Objects:
+- plants that do nothing but follow constantly present water current,
+- fish that eat the plants and may eat other fish,
+- predators that only eat fish.

 The number of objects can be changed in the GUI panel, by specifying a new number and clicking the Apply button alongside the input.
 The strength of the water current inside the aquarium is randomized depending on the position (e.g. it is a noise algorithm as a vector field).
 The strength of the current can be changed in the same GUI panel and then clicking the Apply button alongside it.
 The simulation can be paused and resumed by the respective buttons in the GUI panel.
 <br>